 We are a husband & wife team that started a mobile yarn shop.
 Who wouldn’t be excited to have a whole trailer of yarn to choose from?
 We have recently developed our own line of hand-dyed yarn that we dye ourselves.
 We love being able to travel together to shows and meeting our customers in person.

-Items available for sale: Millspun yarns, commercial yarns, patterns and books, hand knitting supplies, crochet supplies
+Items available for sale: Millspun yarns, commercial yarns, patterns and books, hand knitting supplies, crochet supplies.
+Handwoven baskets from Africa.

 Facebook: Frog it Yarns